manish-3012/capstone-project/README.md

 ## Contact
 ### Project Maintainer
-For any questions or further information, please contact the project maintainer.
+For any questions or further information, please contact at: csemanish.official@gmail.com